-While Astro Data Plane is designed to withstand and survive in-region Availability Zone (AZ) degradations and outages, rest assured Astronomer can also help you recover from major region failures by restoring configuration and secrets from a secure and highly available data store.
-For more information, read Disaster Recovery.
+While Astro data plane is designed to withstand and survive in-region Availability Zone (AZ) degradations and outages, rest assured Astronomer can also help you recover from major region failures by restoring configuration and secrets from a secure and highly available data store.
+For more information, see Disaster Recovery.

 Astro leverages all three major public cloud providers (Azure, Google Cloud Platform, Amazon Web Services), thus physical and environmental security is handled entirely by those providers.
 Each cloud service provider provides an extensive list of compliance and regulatory assurances that they are rigorously tested against, including SOC 1/2-3, PCI-DSS, and ISO27001.
-For more information, read Cloud Provider Security Responsibilities.
+For more information, see Cloud provider security responsibilities.

 Astronomer is a global remote company first.
-We have some small offices in the United States, but they are treated as trustless.
-Employees need to authenticate to all applications and systems using our IdP (Okta) with MFA even if using office WiFi.
+The Astronomer offices in the United States are treated as trustless.
+Employees need to authenticate to all applications and systems using Okta with multi-factor authentication (MFA) when using the office WiFi.

-Astro is AICPA SOC 2 Type I certified with respect to the security, availability, and confidentiality Trust Service Categories.
+Astro is compliant with AICPA SOC 2 controls with respect to the security, availability, and confidentiality Trust Service Categories.
 If you are interested in obtaining (NDA required) our SOC 2 Report and Penetration Test report, contact email@example.com